 Someone’s road home from work this once was,

 Into each other.
 Both of them are lost.

 The road is in a bad shape, and the landscape around it is desolate-looking.
-But the poet directs the travellers to sing a cheerful song about how it was the road on which someone else, walking back homeward from his place of work, travelled earlier carrying a heavy load of grain and panting under that load.
+But the poet directs the travelers to sing a cheerful song about how it was the road on which someone else, walking back homeward from his place of work, traveled earlier carrying a heavy load of grain and panting under that load.

 And if you’re lost enough to find yourself